cedricwalter/cedricwalter.github.io/_posts/2011-03-13-linux-what-to-monitor-v1-0-0.md

             If too much failed attempts in log file

-            -&gt; may be hacker brute forcing login
+            -> may be hacker brute forcing login

             - block with IPTable